3 Killer Tips for Crafting a Customer-Centric Sales Pitch

 Tip #1: Pick an Enemy

-Tip #2: Use the Right Words
+Tip #2: Use Exactly the Same Words They Do

 In a 2002 study, Dutch researcher Rick Van Baaren found that in one restaurant, servers were able to increase their tips by 70% simply by repeating their customer’s verbalizations back to them exactly.
 While this mirroring (or mimicking technique) may seem silly at first, using the same words as our target buyers promotes more rapid assimilation of our message and engagement with our brand.